Hibernation (computing): Linux

 In the Linux kernel, hibernation is implemented by swsusp which is built into the 2.6 series.
 An alternative implementation is TuxOnIce which is available as patches for the kernel version 3.4.
 TuxOnIce provides advantages such as support for symmetric multiprocessing and preemption.
 Another alternative implementation is uswsusp.
-All three refer to it as "suspend-to-disk".
-Now, in most Linux distributions, Linux hibernation is managed by systemd.
+All three refer to it as "suspend-to-disk". systemd, if deployed, manages hibernation itself.

 Hybrid sleep

 Sleep mode and hibernation can be combined: the contents of RAM are copied to the non-volatile storage and the computer enters sleep mode.
 This approach combines the benefits of sleep mode and hibernation: The machine can resume instantaneously, and its state, including open and unsaved files, survives a power outage.
-Hybrid sleep consumes as much power as sleep mode while hibernation powers down the computer.
+Hybrid sleep consumes as much power as sleep mode, whereas hibernation powers down the computer.